|Exercise 1||Creating a Workspace|

 The organizing team has created a share folder for materials.
 We could write our data to it directly, but instead let's write a the file to our system, then copy it to the centrally shared folder.

-In the Navigator window locate the parameter Workspace Parameters > Scripting > Shutdown Python Script and double-click it to open an editor window.
-In the window enter the following code:
+Locate the workspace parameter called Shutdown Python Script and double-click it to open an editor window.
+In the window enter the following code (NB: The code can be copied from the file: C:\FMEData2016\Resources\ComponentsExerciseScript.py):

 You'll notice that we're not really writing to a shared folder, just a different folder on our own system.
 That's OK.
 It's not a real project!
 Anyway, the workspace parameters should look like this: